xiaofanliu77/mern_demo/README.md

 - moment: date and time library
 - react-moment
 - [uuid](https://www.npmjs.com/package/uuid): Generate a random UUID.
 We use v4 from uuid in this project.
+- [prop-types](https://www.freecodecamp.org/news/how-to-use-proptypes-in-react/): Part of React that checks the type of a component.
+Useful for debugging.

 ## Common issues: